rothgar/awesome-tuis/README.md

 - [tblogs](https://github.com/ezeoleaf/tblogs) Read and browse development blogs from your terminal

 ---
+There's a crazy amount of TUI projects out there, and we can't list them all (though we try!)
+For more,see awesome-opensoruce's [TUI Projects](https://awesomeopensource.com/projects/tui) page.

-Didn't find something specific? check out this massive [alternatives list](https://github.com/mayfrost/guides/blob/master/ALTERNATIVES.md)!
+Looking for lightweight but not necessarily TUI? check out mayfrost's [alternatives list](https://github.com/mayfrost/guides/blob/master/ALTERNATIVES.md)!